3.1 SAS ?

 SAS data used in this integrative model was obtained from 1 deposited SASBDB entry (entries).
-Scattering profile data from solutions of biological macromolecules are presented as both log I(q) vs q and log I(q) vs log (q) based on SAS validation task force (SASvtf) recommendations.
-I(q) is the intensity (in arbitrary units) and q is the modulus of the scattering vector.
+Scattering data from solutions of biological macromolecules are presented as both log I(q) vs. q and log I(q) vs. log (q).
+The I(q) is the scattering intensity (preferably on an absolute scale in cm-1, but arbitrary units are accepted) and q is the modulus of the scattering vector (nm-1 or Å-1).

 Scattering profile for SASDDD6.

-Key experimental estimates?
+3.1.2.
+Key experimental estimates ?

 SASDB ID Chemical composition MW Standard MW Porod Volume/MW